 Using the Assumption \ref{ass_pmin}, we can further extend the above results for all subsequent times.
-Hence, the STT centre remains at least $\rad_o^{(j)}(t)+\rad_{min}$ away from the centre of the $j$-th obstacle at all times.
+Hence, the STT center remains at least $\rad_o^{(j)}(t)+\rad_{min}$ away from the center of the $j$-th obstacle at all times.
 Now, to guarantee that the tube $\Gamma^{(k)}(t)=\mathcal{B}(\cen^{(k)}(t),\rad^{(k)}(t))$ does not intersect with the unsafe set, it suffices to show that:

 where $d'^{(k)}_j$ is defined in \eqref{eqn:rho}.
 We verify this using the solution of the radius dynamics given in Equation~\eqref{eqn:radius_dynamics}.
 Consider the following two cases: \\